File Controller

 • Export All Files

-Upon selecting any of these options, a folder browser will open allowing you to select the destination folder.
+Upon selecting any of these options, a folder browser will open, allowing you to select the destination folder.

-Export & Import File Controller Data
+Export and Import File Controller Data

 The selected workspace and metadata of loaded files in file controller can be exported through project file (.gttd).
-This metadata includes file id, name and relative path of file.
+This metadata includes file ID, name and relative path of file.
 After importing the gttd file with file controller data, if the workspace folder is not found, files will be displayed with “0 bytes” Size and invalid checksum as shown below.

 You can select workspace folder with same sub folder structure to automatically reload files loaded in file controller.
 The files should be present in same hierarchy and name.